 The City collaborates with a number of affordable housing developers and service providers to accommodate the housing needs of Lake Forest residents.
-The following are housing developers and service providers active in the region; several are included in the State's list of entities with the legal and managerial capacity to acquire and manage at-risk projects.
+The following are housing developers and service providers City of Lake Forest GENERAL PLAN | Revised Adopted Housing Element Background Report | Page BR-129 active in the region; several are included in the State's list of entities with the legal and managerial capacity to acquire and manage at-risk projects.